blackhatethicalhacking/bf_active_sub/README.md

 **This is for educational purpose only, Black Hat Ethical Hacking will not be held responsible nor we discourage doing such techniques without the consents of others.**

+You can Support our Work by Joining our Patreon for Exclusive Video Content:

+<a href="https://www.patreon.com/bePatron?u=20287909" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 All Rights Reserved - Black Hat Ethical Hacking - blackhatethicalhacking.com 2020